openvinotoolkit/open_model_zoo/demos/python_demos/image_retrieval_demo/README.md

   -h, --help            Show this help message and exit.
   -m MODEL, --model MODEL
                         Required.
 Path to an .xml file with a trained model.
   -i I                  Required.
-Path to a video file or numeric camera ID.
+Path to a video file or a device node of a web-camera.
   -g GALLERY, --gallery GALLERY
                         Required.
 Path to a file listing gallery images.
   -gt GROUND_TRUTH, --ground_truth GROUND_TRUTH